throwawaygh/arch-openrc-guide/README.md

 At this point, you have a fast, OpenRC-based, systemd-free init.
 Congratulations!
 Here are a few more things you can do from here.

+### Fixing Common Boot Errors

+You may have some weird boot errors about missing configuration files for sysctl or tmpfiles.d.
+These are annoying because they slow down the boot process substantially.
+You can fix these errors by running:

+    # sudo touch /etc/sysctl.conf /usr/lib/tmpfiles.d/tmp.conf /usr/lib/tmpfiles.d/var.conf

 ### Enable Parallel Init